LAST REVIEWED Dec 18 2020 9 MIN READ

 Are you looking for a fiduciary provider for your 401(k)?

 As an employer offering a retirement plan, you have fiduciary responsibilities covered under the standards of conduct covered under ERISA.
 As a business owner, you want to take care of your employees, and that includes providing access to quality investment advice and low cost.
 Opting for a fiduciary can help your employees avoid hidden fees and broker commissions.
 If you want to find an affordable 401(k) that takes care of your employees, a fiduciary is a good place to start.

 Consider in your search Human Interest providing investment advising services in 3(38) and 3(21) fiduciary status to protect your assets.
 Human Interest provides full 401(k) plan compliance with testing, IRS Form 5500 filing, IRS-approved plan documents, audit package, participant disclosures, and recordkeeping services.

-At Human Interest we support 2,000+ companies and 60,000+ employees saving for their future.
+At Human Interest we support thousands of small and medium-sized companies and their 60,000+ employees who are saving for their future.
 Schedule a time to chat, and feel free to ask us anything.